 Decades passed and the many sightings would continue; countless visiting psychics have long considered the building haunted.
 People have held séances there, and have recounted other paranormal occurrences as well.
 Historical Society members have often seen Malinda fully dressed in the mansion.
 There is also a smell of untraceable lilac perfume in certain parts of the house.

 The grave of Malinda, wife of James Van Horn Jr., is located in the rose garden on the north side of the grounds.
-Malinda’s body was found by cadaver dogs in the 1990s and moved to its permanent resting place south of the mansion.
+Malinda’s body was found by cadaver dogs in 1992 and moved to its permanent resting place south of the mansion.
 Her gravestone has been mended and placed over her remains.
 Folks say that since Malinda’s body was found, her ghost has stopped haunting the mansion.

 Of course, there have been other unusual sightings which still continue.
 In the attic, the maid's bedroom door has closed by itself.
 The door to the attic has also slammed as well.
 Other claims of activity include whistling, which is said to be done by the servant who worked out in the carriage house, and also the smell of tobacco in the men's smoking room on the second floor when no one's there.
 Others have witnessed a shadow like figure in the attic, and volunteers have captured video evidence of an unidentified figure peeking out of view in the kitchen of the mansion.
 During the time Noury Chemical owned the building, their attempts to build offices continuously failed due to hauntings, part of the reason they chose donate the building.
 During renovations under the society’s restoration project, roofers witnessed faces in windows of the vacant mansion and saw lights flicker for no reason.
 Carpenters saw spirits appear to them as well.

-To learn more, please contact the us.
+To learn more, please contact us.
 Consider a tour as well, to learn all about the wondrous building and its ghosts (available Sundays in the summer).
 You may also want to join the society during their October Candlelight Tours, which focus on the haunted aspects of the mansion and estate.
 You can learn more on in our event calendar.

 1811: First grist mill in Niagara County built by James Van Horn.